danilopedraza/komodo/book/src/programming_with_komodo/builtin_types.md

 # Built-in Types

-Symstatic has a few built-in types:
+Komodo has a few built-in types:

 - Integers: Signed, arbitrary precision integers.
 You can write them in decimal form, or the usual prefixed binary (`0x`), octal (`0o`) or hex (`0x`) form.